ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 ### 1.2.3 Repeatable context

->>>R1

-Another barrier to learning is related to the conditions that the player creates for himself.
+Another barrier to learning is the conditions that the player creates for himself.

-League of Legends has a repeatable context for learning.
-The problem is that it's so complex that a player cannot master it completely.
-The entire game can be thought of as five distinct disciplines.
-Each discipline corresponds to one of five roles on a team.
-Each role is suited to a specific set of champions.
-These champions can be compared to specializations within each discipline.
+League of Legends provides a repeatable context for learning.
+But there is one problem.
+The game is so complex that a player cannot master it completely.
+We can break down the game into five distinct disciplines.
+Each discipline corresponds to a specific role on a team.
+Each role is suited to a particular set of champions.
+We can compare these champions to specializations within each discipline.

-Let's draw a parallel with expert training.
-A role on a team is a field of activity.
-For example, music or carpentry.
-A champion is a tool for working in a chosen field.
-For example, a violin or a piano.
+Let's draw a parallel between the training of a player and an expert.
+Each role in a team represents a distinct field of activity, similar to music or carpentry.
+Each champion is a tool for working in a chosen field, like a violin or a piano in music.

-A beginner player doesn't understand that each role is a separate discipline.
-Therefore, he frequently switches between roles.
-Thereby, the player completely changes the context of his learning.
-It's like trying to master music and carpentry at the same time.
+A beginner player often does not realize that each role in the game is a distinct discipline.
+As a result, he frequently switches between roles.
+Therefore, the player completely changes the context of his learning.
+It is similar to attempting to master music and carpentry at the same time.
 That is possible, but it requires much more effort and time.

 The need for a repeatable context leads to the following rule:

 > The higher a player's specialization, the faster he will learn and progress.
-High specialization in League of Legends means choosing only one role and only one champion.
+In League of Legends, high specialization means selecting only one role and only one champion.

-Usually, a player switches roles and champions due to a lack of self-control.
+Usually, a player changes his role and champion because of a lack of self-control.

 ### 1.2.4 Feedback